paiksonn/MYLeetCode/README.md

 # MYLeetCode
-Basically just solving LeetCode problems and trying to prepare for the interview
+Basically just solving LeetCode problems and trying to prepare for the interviews

 _STILL UPDATING EVERY DAY_